rhdtownsend/msg/docs/source/ref-guide/installation.rst

 Pre-Requisites
 ==============

-To compile and run MSG, you'll need the following software
+To compile and use MSG, you'll need the following software
 components:

 * A modern (2008+) Fortran compiler